 Copyright 2015 by Geoprofessional Business Association (GBA).
 Duplication, reproduction, or copying of this document, or its contents, in whole or in part, by any means whatsoever, is strictly prohibited, except with GBA's specific written permission.
 Excerpting, quoting, or otherwise extracting wording from this document is permitted only with the express written permission of GBA, and only for purposes of scholarly research or book review.
-Only members of GBA may use this document as a complement to a geotechnical-engineering report.
-Any other firm, individual, or other entity that so uses this document without being a GBA member could be commiting negligent or intentional (fraudulent) misrepresentation.
+Only members of GBA may use this document as a complement to or as an element of a geotechnical-engineering report.
+Any other firm, individual, or other entity that so uses this document without being a GBA member could be committing negligent or intentional (fraudulent) misrepresentation.